ojasvsingh71/Web-Notes/react-4.md

 ---

->While Context API is a powerful tool, it's essential to use it judiciously and consider factors like the size and complexity of the application.
+>🧠While Context API is a powerful tool, it's essential to use it judiciously and consider factors like the size and complexity of the application.
 For complex state management needs, additional tools like Redux might be more suitable.

 ---

-## Other Solutions
+## 🧩 Other Solutions
 Recoil, Redux, and Context API are all solutions for managing state in React applications, each offering different features and trade-offs.

-### 1. Context API
+### 🧩 1.
+Context API
 - Role: Context API is a feature provided by React that allows components to share state without prop drilling.
 It creates a context and a provider to wrap components that need access to that context.
 - Usage: